Alerus Financial (ALRS) Dividend Report

 Alerus Financial Corporation (ALRS) is a diversified financial services provider offering a mix of commercial banking, wealth management, retirement planning, and payroll solutions.
-Headquartered in Grand Forks, North Dakota, the company has steadily expanded its footprint through organic growth and acquisitions, including its recent integration of HMN Financial.
-Trading around $16.11 with a dividend yield near 5%, Alerus offers investors a stable income stream and trades at a price-to-book ratio of 0.83.
+Headquartered in Grand Forks, North Dakota, the company has steadily expanded its footprint through organic growth and acquisitions, including its integration of HMN Financial.
+Trading around $24.84 with a dividend yield near 3.42%, Alerus offers investors a stable income stream and trades at a price-to-book ratio of 1.12.
 Under the leadership of CEO Katie Lorenson, the company has emphasized operational efficiency, risk management, and long-term shareholder value.
-With consistent dividend payments, a conservative business model, and improving financial metrics, Alerus presents a compelling case for investors focused on reliable income and measured growth.
+With consistent dividend payments, a conservative business model, and a share price that has recovered substantially over the past year, Alerus presents a compelling case for investors focused on reliable income and measured growth.

 Recent Events